 Inside, the aisleless nave topped by Christian's impressive hammerbeam roof (though the hammerbeams themselves are admittedly a bit feeble) feels lofty, if barn-like.
 But there's not a great deal to see once you've looked at Shonks' tomb.

 Christian removed the 15th century rood screen, but some of it is preserved in the tower screen.

 Apart from the tomb, the best thing in the church is the early 14th century door with mouchettes (curved dagger-like shapes).

-Hanging in the church are three monochrome watercolours from the 1840s, presumably by J.C.Buckler, who painted similar pictures of very many Herts churches.
+Hanging in the church are four monochrome watercolours from the 1840s, by J.C.Buckler, who painted similar pictures of very many Herts churches.
 (Some hang in the relevant church, and there are four fat volumes of them in the County Archives in Hertford.)
-They show the church before Christian; in particular, note the box pews, low-pitched nave roof, two-decker pulpit and chancel screen.
+They show the church before Christian; in particular, note the box pews, low-pitched nave roof, two-decker pulpit, chancel screen and classical Venetian east window.

 There are some enjoyable 15th century grotesques on the tower.
 The one in the first picture above seems to be wearing the noseband of a bridle.
 He looks crestfallen, while the one at the bottom looks fierce.